This section answers the general questions that you have about the HackerRank tests.

 HackerRank tests are online assessments conducted by companies to assess a candidate's skills required for different roles in their organization.
 It contains a built-in code execution environment that supports several programming languages.

 Typically, HackerRank Tests are the first step in a company's candidate screening process, and those who clear the test qualify for an online coding interview on HackerRank Interviews.

 If you have received a HackerRank Test invite from your hiring company, log in to the test and attempt the questions within the time limit.

 In addition to preparing well before your assessment, it is recommended that you go through the following checklist for a smooth test experience.

-- Install and use the latest versions of Google Chrome, Firefox, or Safari browsers to take your HackerRank assessments.
+- Install and use the latest versions of Google Chrome or Firefox browsers to take your HackerRank assessments.
 For more information, check Browser recommendations for the best experience.

 - Ensure you have an uninterrupted internet and power supply to avoid problems during the assessments.

 HackerRank supports different types of questions across multiple programming languages.
 The test includes questions based on the role you have applied for and the skills required by the company.

 After you open the test link from your invitation, you can see the type of questions present in the test.

 Example: If you have applied for a Front-end Developer role, you can expect coding and technical questions related to Front-end software development using Angular, React, or other frameworks.